 - Air purifiers are growing in popularity and there are a huge range of brands and types available

-- Air purifiers can help to clear the air of viruses such as COVID-19, but they're not a perfect solution
+- Air purifiers can help clear the air of dust, smoke, pollutants and allergens, as well as bacteria and viruses such as COVID-19, but they do have their limitations

 Some boast sleek designs and impressive-sounding features, from virus-zapping UV lights to activated carbon filters and Wi-Fi connectivity.
 Plus, there's a whole host of acronyms you've probably never heard of – HEPA, CADR, VOC – what?

-"Yes, a good air purifier can help clear the air of smoke from bushfires or tobacco, and odours, but you should look for a product with a HEPA filter, which is a filter that traps very small particles," says Chris.
-"It's one of the most important features of an air purifier – not all purifiers on the market have this, so make sure you check the product specifications."
+"But make sure you buy an air purifier with a HEPA filter, which is a filter that traps very small particles.
+It's one of the most important features of an air purifier – not all purifiers on the market have this, so make sure you check the product specifications."

 The HEPA filter may be used in conjunction with another type of filter such as carbon, charcoal, ionisation or UV filter, and all have different key uses and effectiveness.
 For more on different types of filters to look out for, read our air purifier buying guide.